US designates elite Iranian force as terrorist organisation

 The designation "makes crystal clear the risks of conducting business with, or providing support to, the IRGC," Trump said.
 "If you are doing business with the IRGC, you will be bankrolling terrorism."

+"Thank you, my dear friend, US President Donald Trump, for having decided to declare Iran's Revolutionary Guards a terrorist organisation," Netanyahu said in a statement a day ahead of Israeli elections in which he is seeking a fifth term.

+"Thank you for responding to another important request of mine, which serves the interests of our countries and countries of the region."

 Critics have warned that the move could open US military and intelligence officials to similar actions by unfriendly governments.
-The United States has already blacklisted dozens of entities and people for affiliations with the IRGC, but not the organization as a whole.
+The US has already blacklisted dozens of entities and people for affiliations with the IRGC, but not the organisation as a whole.

 Secretary of State Mike Pompeo, a strident critic of Iran, has pushed for the change in US policy as part of the Trump administration's tough posture toward Tehran.
 Pompeo told a news conference the designation will take effect in one week.